-#1: Lost Savings
+1. Lost Savings

 We all have dreams, and our savings help us accomplish them.
 Whether you’re dreaming of financial independence or owning a beach house, co-mingling personal and business funds could mean that your savings diminish and you aren’t able to pursue those dreams.

-#2: Lost Assets
+2. Lost Assets

 Liquidating your stocks and bonds or taking out a loan against your mortgage may feel like a sensible way to get a huge amount of capital quickly.
 But when you liquidate your personal assets to help your business, you’re only harming your personal finances (and nuking your net worth).

-#3: Credit Card Debt
+3. Credit Card Debt

 Another common way that entrepreneurs co-mingle their business and personal funds is by charging company expenses to a personal credit card.
-This is complicated in a number of ways.
+This can be complicated in a number of ways.

-#4: Lost Investment Opportunities
+4. Lost Investment Opportunities

 For instance, if you have $1 million in an investment instrument that pays a 4 percent return annually, that’s $40,000 a year simply for keeping the money in the account.
 Once you take out that million and use it for your business, it’s no longer generating interest; and you’re now indebted to yourself.

-#5: Lost Retirement
+5. Lost Retirement

 Fund Your Business Expenses the Right Way

 If you’re convinced by now that co-mingling personal and business funds isn’t the way to go, you’re probably wondering if there’s an alternate solution.
-The solution to your problem is simple: you can build a relationship with a business lender and get the funds that you need to turn your business around fast.
+The solution to your problem is simple: you can build a relationship with a business lending partner and get the funds that you need to turn your business around fast.

 Depending on your current business needs, you may find that a working capital loan offers the help that you need.

 Don’t jeopardize your financial independence and your retirement.
-Keeping your finances separated is the best choice for the long term; and you have options when it comes to finding the business funds that you need.
-Call Mulligan Funding at 855-326-3564 to discuss your financing options today!
+Keeping your finances separated may be your best choice for the long term, and you have options when it comes to finding the business funds that you need.